otm/svg.math.js/README.md

 ## Introduction
 The math library is a utility library to aid common geometric calculations when dealing with SVG:s.
-The Library is splitted into seperate functions and a point and line object.
+The Library is splitted into separate functions and a point and line object.
 All angles in the library is using radians.

 ## Object: SVG.math